 I’m currently a Ph.D. student in linguistics at New York University.
 I’m primarily interested in psycho and neurolinguistic investigations of incrementality in sentence processing.
-I conduct studies that aim to shed light on the ways that people build up meaning as more words are encountered in a sentence.
+I conduct studies that aim to shed light on the ways that people build up meaning through syntactic and semantic cues as more words are encountered in a sentence.

 I completed an M.A. in linguistics in May 2017 after working for a few years in the EEG lab at Michigan State University with my adviser, Dr. Alan Beretta.
 My research has focused on how people process nominal compounds in sentences as a way of understanding what cues can lead a parser to commit to a structure it has built, and what elicits the need for revisions of that structure.

 I’m a strong believer in community engagement and volunteerism.
 I spent three years in the Peace Corps serving in Benin.
 I worked for two years with The Listening Ear Crisis Intervention Center as a volunteer crisis counselor on their hotline.
-And I’m hoping to soon find an organization in New York that I’ll enjoy working with while I’m here.
+I currently work with Community Help in Park Slope (CHiPS), volunteering with their residence program and soup kitchen.

 I also really enjoy just about anything that takes me outdoors.
 I bike places whenever I can.
 Several time per year, I go hiking, canoeing, snowshoeing, etc.